foyer-rs/foyer/README.md

 - **Hybrid Cache**: Seamlessly integrates both in-memory and disk-based caching for optimal performance and flexibility.
 - **Plug-and-Play Algorithms**: Empowers users with easily replaceable caching algorithms, ensuring adaptability to diverse use cases.
-- **Thread Safety**: Built to handle high concurrency with robust thread-safe mechanisms, guaranteeing reliable performance under heavy loads.
+- **Fearless Concurrency**: Built to handle high concurrency with robust thread-safe mechanisms, guaranteeing reliable performance under heavy loads.
 - **User-Friendly Interface**: Offers a simple and intuitive API, making cache integration effortless and accessible for developers of all levels.
+- **Out-of-the-Box Observability**: Integrate popular observation systems such as Prometheus, Grafana, Opentelemetry, and Jaeger in just *ONE* line.

+## Projects Using *foyer*

+Feel free to open a PR and add your projects here:

+- [RisingWave](https://github.com/risingwavelabs/risingwave): SQL stream processing, analytics, and management.

 ## Usage